Player Pathway

 • A pathway that should add value to every individual.

 Playing and training in club, school and college rugby contributes to the development of a player and is actively encouraged where appropriate.
 The Age Grade Calendar supports this approach through identifying windows which complements core rugby activity in clubs, schools and colleges and the pathway.
-There will always be weeks when different opportunities are in the same weeks, however open and early dialogue between stakeholders and which support the player first and foremost, can often alleviate issues arising.
+There will always be weeks when different opportunities are in the same weeks, however open and early dialogue between stakeholders and which puts the player first, can often alleviate issues arising.

 Recognising that development is never linear, and that players will enter, exit and re-enter at different stages, the Player Pathway model’s intention is to showcase the different stages that a player may be exposed too on their journey, although it is normal that a player will not be exposed to every phase.